cebrini/100-days-of-code/log.md

 **Today's Progress:** Worked on "Roman Numerial Converter"

 **Thoughts:** Spent bulk of time on RNC challenge, but nibbled on a couple of the other Intermediate Algorithm challenges as well.
 I didn't complete them, but did make progress all the same.

+### Day 16: Aug 11, 2016

+**Today's Progress:** attempted to solve some of the other Intermediate Algorithm problems.

+**Thoughts:** Didn't seem to be making much head way with the Roman Numerial Converter, so I made an attempt at solving some of the other algorithm challenges.